sonic-net/SONiC/doc/event-alarm-framework/event-alarm-framework.md

 The alarm consume method on receiving the event record, verifies the event action.
 If it is RAISE_ALARM, it adds the record to Current Alarm Table.
 The counter in ALARM_STATS corresponding to the severity of the incoming alarm is increased by 1.

-Eventd maintains a lookup map of sequence-id and pair of event-id and source fields.
+Eventd maintains a lookup map of *sequence-id* and pair of *event-id* and *resource* fields.
-An entry for the newly received event with action raise is added to this look up map.
+An entry for the newly received event is added to this look up map.

-- If the action is CLEAR_ALARM, it removes the previous raised record of the alarm using above lookup map.
+- If the action is CLEAR_ALARM, it removes the previous record of the raised alarm using above lookup map.
   The counter in ALARM_STATS corresponding to the severity of the updated alarm is reduced by 1.

-- If the action is ACK_ALARM, alarm consumer finds the raised record of the alarm in the ALARM table using the above lookup map and updates *is_acknowledged* flag to true.
+- If the action is ACK_ALARM, alarm consumer finds the raised record of the alarm in the ALARM table using the above lookup map and updates *acknowledged* flag to true.
+The *acknowledge-time* is updated with the timestamp of ack event.
   ALARM_STATS is updated by reducing the corresponding severity counter by 1.

+- If the action is UNACK_ALARM, alarm consumer finds the raised record of the alarm in the ALARM table using the above lookup map and updates *acknowledged* flag to false.
+The *acknowledge-time* is updated with the timestamp of unack event.
+  ALARM_STATS is updated by increasing the corresponding severity counter by 1.

 pmon can use ALARM_STATS to update system LED based on severities of outstanding alarms:
 ```